turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

     When :ref:`publicReadAndWrite <datashare_publicreadandwrite>` access is set
     only the :ref:`dataShare.compareAndSet <datashare_compareandset>` function can be used to set the key value (:ref:`dataShare.set <datashare_set>` cannot be used).

-.. _datashare_notsetreason_unauthorizeddelete:

-``unauthorizedDelete``
-    The key could not be deleted because it is not owned by the current user.
-    Only the owner of a key can delete the key.

 ..
 NOTE::
     This property is read only.